jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

     (ii) the report furnished under section 135 on the review of that plan:
     (iii) the revised plan accompanying that report:
   (e) where the court considers that the report furnished under section 135, or the revised plan, or both, are inadequate, direct the person who prepared the report to furnish to the court a further report, or a further revised plan, or both, and may indicate any specific matter that it requires to be dealt with in that report or plan:
-  (f) make any order that it is empowered to make under section 178 or section 181 or section 186 or section 187 in relation to the hearing of an application for a declaration under section 67, and the provisions of those sections, of sections 179, 180, 182, 183, 184, and 185, and of sections 188 to 194 shall apply with such modifications as may be necessary with respect to every report required to be furnished to the court under this paragraph.
+  (f) make any order that it is empowered to make under section 178 or section 181 or section 186 or section 187 in relation to the hearing of an application for a care or protection order, and the provisions of those sections, of sections 179, 180, 182, 183, 184, and 185, and of sections 188 to 194 shall apply with such modifications as may be necessary with respect to every report required to be furnished to the court under this paragraph.
 (1A) When considering the report and revised plan, the court may, but need not, give to any person the opportunity to be heard.
 (2) The provisions of section 199 shall apply with respect to any person required to appear before the court pursuant to subsection (1)﻿(d) as if that person had been called by the court as a witness.
 (3) The court shall not make any order under paragraph (a)﻿(i) or paragraph (b) of subsection (1) unless—